 These cards may be played to the table as soon as they are acquired, or at any time during your own turn.
-Super Munchkin and Bilingual may be played similarly, but you must have a Class to play Super Munchkin or an Accent to play Bilingual.
+The same is true for Super Munchkin and Half-Breed, but you must already have a Class to play Super Munchkin or a Race to play Half-Breed.